roex-audio/roex-python/examples/README.md

 python <example_script_name>.py [arguments...]
 ```

-These examples utilize helper functions from `common.py` for tasks like retrieving the API key from the environment, validating input audio files, and ensuring output directories exist.
+These examples utilize helper functions from `common.py` for tasks like retrieving the API key from the environment, validating input audio files (checking existence, format, and properties like length, sample rate, and silence), and ensuring output directories exist.

 ## Available Examples